malaika-azhar/cybersecurity-lab-projects/project-4-threat-framework-mapping-wannacry/README.md

 ---

+## What I Got Wrong
+Tried using MITRE ATT&CK's internal search bar to look up WannaCry by name.
+It returned "No Results" instead of the expected match.
+Had to go around it by navigating directly to the Software database and locating the entry by its ID (S0366) instead of by name search.

+---

 ## Key Takeaways
 - WannaCry's core weakness for defenders is its reliance on an **unpatched network protocol (SMB)** to spread laterally — patching alone closes the primary attack vector.
 - Chasing file hashes is a weak detection strategy since attackers can change them trivially.
 Detecting the malware's **behavior** (unauthorized process creation, anomalous service creation) is far more durable, because that's harder for an attacker to alter without changing how the malware fundamentally operates.